Skip to main content

 State and recovery

-Persistent storage for confidential applications in the cloud requires a bit of attention.
+Persistent storage for confidential applications in the cloud requires attention.
 If an application should be able to restart without manual intervention, it needs a way to automatically and securely obtain a secret to decrypt its state.

-With MarbleRun, the Coordinator manages the Marbles' secrets and Marbles obtain them securely on start.
+With MarbleRun, the Coordinator manages the Marbles' secrets, and Marbles obtain them securely on start.
 Thus, Marbles can be distributed and rescheduled on arbitrary machines.
+This narrows the challenge of persistent storage down to the Coordinator itself.

 caution

-The owner of the Recovery Key can access the raw state of the Coordinator.
+The Recovery Key's owner can access the Coordinator's raw state.

 Multi-party recovery